f5devcentral/f5-automation-labs/docs/class1/module1/module1.rst

 focus on demonstrating an **Imperative** approach to automation.

 ..
 NOTE:: The Lab Deployment for this lab includes two BIG-IP devices.
-   For most of the labs, we will only be configuring the BIG-IP-A device (management IP configuration and licensing has been completed).
+   For most of the labs, we will only be configuring the BIG-IP A device (management IP configuration and licensing has been completed).
-   BIG-IP-B will have some minimal configuration pre-loaded.
+   BIG-IP B will have some minimal configuration pre-loaded.
 In real-world scenario, it would be necessary to perform Device Onboarding functions on ALL BIG-IP devices.
 In this lab exercise, we chose to perform it only on a single device due to lab time allocation constraints.

 ..
 NOTE:: In order to confirm the results of REST API calls made in this lab, it's recommended to keep GUI/SSH sessions to BIG-IP and iWorkflow devices open.
    By default, BIG-IP and iWorkflow will log all the REST API related events locally to **restjavad.0.log** .
 These logs can also be directed to a remote syslog server (see https://support.f5.com/csp/article/K13080).
-On a side note, the following **ltm** log files listed below contains log messages specific to BIG-IP local traffic management events.
+On a side note, the **ltm** log files listed below contains log messages specific to  BIG-IP local traffic management events.

    - BIG-IP: